marco-mart/Not-A-Team/userstories.md

 ### Acceptance Test
 - The obstacle/trap should deal some damage/kill John Smith when caught in it.
-- John Smith should only be dealth damage/death when inside the trap.
+- John Smith should only be dealt damage/death when inside the trap.

 # 5. "As a user, I want a starting menu, so that I can get a nice first impression of the game."